AMR 33: Renault YI

-In the years 1932 and 1933 Renault developed a series of three unarmoured military caterpillar tractors.
-The smallest of these, the tracteur de 2 tonnes with the factory designation Renault YI, largely used the AMR 33 suspension, though the sprocket was not spoked but consisted of a single convex plate.
+In the years 1932 and 1933, Renault developed a series of three unarmoured military caterpillar tractors.
+The smallest of these, the tracteur de 2 tonnes, which had the factory designation Renault YI, largely used the AMR 33 suspension, though the sprocket was not spoked but consisted of a single convex plate.
 The vehicle had an open cargo room behind, the engine in front and the cabin in between.
 The French Ministry of War ordered two Renault YI.

 The Trench-Jumper

 AMR 33 prototype N° 78758 was used in 1935 by the engineer Nicolas Straussler, a former citizen of Austria-Hungary who at the time lived in the United Kingdom, to demonstrate his hydraulic "Trench-Jumper" that he already had tested in England.
-He had proposed the system in 1933 to the French Army and the Atelier et Chantier de la Loire had obtained an exemplar.
+He had proposed the system to the French Army in 1933 and the Atelier et Chantier de la Loire had obtained an example.
 The contraption consisted of two large hydraulic arms that were to be fitted on the front and back of a vehicle.
 The arm in front would secure itself on the opposite bank of a trench to be crossed, preventing the tank from falling in.
 The tank would then drive over the trench, folding the forward arm, while the back arm would lodge itself on the bank of departure and unfold, pushing the vehicle safely across.
-In this way a trench two metres wide could be crossed.
+In this way, a trench two metres wide could be crossed.

 The system was tested on 3 April 1935 and 21 March, 30 April and 4 May 1936 and finally in March 1938.
 It proved to be quite effective but in 1938 the Commission de Vincennes rejected the project as the small gain in trench-crossing capacity did not make up for the higher weight.

 Smoke-laying tank

-In 1938 a smoke-laying system was tested, using the AMR 33.
+In 1938, a smoke-laying system was tested using the AMR 33.
 An AM5 apparatus was fitted by the Chaubeyre factory.
 It was not taken into production, despite a favourable report by the Section Technique de la Cavalerie.